Folklore of India: Indian folk heroes, villains, and tricksters

 Oral epics often have sub-regional folk variations, wherein the events are different from the mainstream story.
-Folk heroes are some times deified and are worshipped in the village.
+Folk heroes are sometimes deified and are worshipped in the village.
 There is a thin difference of a mythic hero and romantic hero in Indian folklore.
 In Kalahandi, oral epics are available among the ethnic singers, performed in ritual context and social context.
 Extensive study of different folk and tribal forms of Jatra, like Dhanu jatra and the Sulia jatra have been made and the 'hero characters', who have become local deities in many cases, have been examined.

 Indian oral epics are found abundantly, with many castes having their own oral ballads.
 Extensive field work and research has been done on the Epic of Siri, a Tulu-language poem.
 Many Indian ethnic groups have their own epics, and many such as Tulu epics and the Pabuji epic have gained wider readership due to English translations being published.

 In the rural areas of Kerala, there was a practice known as Odiyan (or "odian") where a group of individuals claimed the ability to induce fear in people to the point of death using a technique called otiviki.
 Odiyan is a legendary figure in Kerala folklore, described as half-man, half-beast creatures that would lurk in alleyways during the night.
 These Odiyans would apply specific herbs to certain parts of their bodies, chant spells, and transform themselves into various animals like bulls, buffaloes, or foxes, depending on their desire.